Nancy Chodorow

 Nancy Julia Chodorow (January 20, 1944 – October 14, 2025) was an American sociologist and academic.
 She began teaching at Wellesley College in 1973, then moved to the University of California, Santa Cruz, where she taught from 1974 until 1986.
-She was a Sociology and Clinical Psychology professor at the University of California, Berkeley, until 1986.
+She was a Sociology and Clinical Psychology professor at the University of California, Berkeley, until 2005 and served as Professor Emeritus until her retirement.
 Subsequently, she taught psychiatry at Harvard Medical School/Cambridge Health Alliance.

 Chodorow was the author of several works on feminist thought, including The Reproduction of Mothering: Psychoanalysis and the Sociology of Gender (1978); Feminism and Psychoanalytic Theory (1989); Femininities, Masculinities, Sexualities: Freud and Beyond (1994); and The Power of Feelings: Personal Meaning in Psychoanalysis, Gender, and Culture (1999).

 Background

 Early life

 Chodorow was born to a Jewish family in New York City, on January 20, 1944.
 Her parents were Marvin Chodorow, a professor of applied physics, and Leah Chodorow (née Turitz), a community activist who helped establish the Stanford Village Nursery School.
 In 1977, Chodorow married economist Michael Reich, with whom she had two children.
 They separated in 1996.